Meet the Advisors

 Jeff has always had a passion for athletics but never participated.
 This interest stemmed from the fact that his father played football on Bear Bryant’s first national championship team.
 He grew up going to games at Bryant Denny Stadium and even had a chicken leg stolen by the legendary coach at a players’ reunion.
 In his spare time, he enjoys spending time with his friends and family, including his two beagles, Beau and Mae.

 Danielle is the Registrar for Culverhouse College of Business, which means that she approves graduation applications, helps to update the catalog each year, advises students who have majors in two different colleges, and does a bunch of other little things to help students.
-She has a husband named Fred, who graduated from the School of Law here at UA, and two mischievous little boys (Dillon, 7 and Sawyer, 2).
+She has a husband named Fred, who graduated from the School of Law here at UA, and two mischievous little boys.
 She earned her bachelor's and master's degrees from The University of Southern Mississippi and spent several years working in their business school.
 In her very limited spare time, Danielle loves reading gossip magazines, binge-watching old television dramas (like House, Private Practice, and One Tree Hill), shopping (especially on clearance racks), and yoga.

 Brandy is the Director of Advising for Culverhouse Undergraduate Student Services.
 Having worked over 20 years on campus she feels privileged to continue to call The University of Alabama home.
 She earned her Bachelor’s degree in Psychology and her Master’s degree in Counseling for Higher Education from The University of Montevallo.
 Serving undergraduate students through outreach and special projects, she is able to keep a pulse on students at each level of their academic experience.